rockroman/ws/README.md

     - The GitHub project board can be found here: **[GitHub Project Board](https://github.com/users/Werner-Staeblein/projects/27)**
     - EPICS are broken down as follows

-      - Information gathering and data collection.
+      - Information gathering and data collection,
-      - Data visualization, cleaning, and preparation.
+      - Data visualization, cleaning, and preparation,
-      - Model training, optimization and validation.
+      - Model training, optimization and validation,
-      - Dashboard planning, designing, and development.
+      - Dashboard planning, designing, and development,
       - Dashboard deployment and release.

 - Does the data suggest a particular model